kognifai/Galore/SDK-documentation/Troubleshooting.md

  -	 Kognifai Galore LogRelay Services

-### 3)	Uninstallation of a Galore package fails, when Galore API or PoseidonNext hosting is in progress and you want to uninstall the Galore package.
+### 3)	Uninstallation of a Galore package fails
+When Galore API or PoseidonNext hosting is in progress and you want to uninstall the Galore package.
 Please ensure to stop these hostings before running the uninstallation or upgrade command.

-### 4)	PoseidonNext uses a dedicated 8080 port.
-Please ensure that no other application uses this port.
+### 4)	Poseidon Next uses a dedicated 8080 port.

+When Poseidon Next uses a dedicated 8080 port, ensure that no other application uses this port.

 ### 5)	Under exceptional conditions, you may want to upgrade PoseidonNext packages and not the entire stack.
-For this, please run npm upgrade separately (to upgrade local modules, you have to run this command in C:\Program Files\kognifai\SDK\PoseidonNext folder).
+For this, run npm upgrade separately (to upgrade local modules, you have to run this command in C:\Program Files\kognifai\SDK\PoseidonNext folder).

 ## See Also